Academic Catalog

 The first step in qualifying for financial assistance is completing the Free Application for Federal Student Aid (FAFSA®), which serves as an application for all federal and many state student aid programs.

 The FAFSA can be filed electronically at studentaid.gov.
 Be sure to include the Chamberlain school code 006385.
 Students attending the Indianapolis campus, or RN-BSN option students residing in Indiana, please include E02182 as your first school code (in addition to 006385) to be considered for Indiana state grant funds.
 Chamberlain’s priority deadline for filing the FAFSA is March 1st.
 The FAFSA should be filed within two weeks of application for admission and must be renewed each year.
 Prompt submission assures consideration for maximum available financial aid.
-The information reported on the FAFSA is used to determine the Expected Family Contribution (EFC).
-After the FAFSA has been processed, the student will receive a Student Aid Report (SAR).
-The student and/or family must review the SAR for accuracy and update the FAFSA with any necessary corrections.
-Financial need is determined by subtracting the EFC from the Cost of Attendance.
+The information reported on the FAFSA is used to determine a Student Aid Index (SAI).
+After the FAFSA has been processed, the student will receive a FAFSA Submission Summary.
+The student and/or family must review the FAFSA Submission Summary for accuracy and update the FAFSA with any necessary corrections.
+Financial need is determined by subtracting the SAI from the Cost of Attendance.

 The foundation for all assistance packages is contributions from student and family income and assets.
 Chamberlain provides students with award announcements indicating the amount of financial aid for which they may be eligible and sources from which the aid may be received.